Fastly (NYSE:FSLY) CTO Artur Bergman Sells 40,000 Shares

-Fastly, Inc. (NYSE:FSLY – Get Free Report) CTO Artur Bergman sold 40,000 shares of the stock in a transaction that occurred on Monday, November 17th.
-The stock was sold at an average price of $10.77, for a total value of $430,800.00.
-Following the sale, the chief technology officer directly owned 3,038,558 shares of the company’s stock, valued at approximately $32,725,269.66.
-The trade was a 1.30% decrease in their ownership of the stock.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Fastly, Inc. (NYSE:FSLY – Get Free Report) CTO Artur Bergman sold 40,000 shares of the stock in a transaction on Monday, November 24th.
+The shares were sold at an average price of $11.43, for a total transaction of $457,200.00.
+Following the transaction, the chief technology officer owned 2,935,730 shares in the company, valued at $33,555,393.90.
+This trade represents a 1.34% decrease in their ownership of the stock.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Artur Bergman also recently made the following trade(s):